highchair/artinruins-com/_property/american-textile-pwt.md

 ### History

-Designed by Howe, Prout, & Ekman (known for designing the 1950s addition to the Providence Public Library), this mill was once the largest lace producer in the country.
+Designed by Clarke, Spaulding & Howe, this mill was once the largest lace producer in the country.
 A three-story brick pier building with 4th story penthouse featuring a 5-story elaborately detailed hip roof tower.
 The tower is a fine period example and can be seen from the surrounding neighborhood, including traffic on Interstate 95.
 A later addition of a sawtooth weave shed was added around 1920 on the north side.

+[^1]: Found as part of the write-up of the firm Clark & Howe.
+The short-lived trio of Clark & Spauling after adding partner Wallis Howe ended when Spaulding retired months after Howe joined in 1901.
+It was noted that the American Textile mill was a commission that Howe brought into the partnership.
+Captured January 2, 2022 from https://en.wikipedia.org/wiki/Clarke_%26_Howe#Clarke.2C_Spaulding_.26_Howe.2C_1901

 _From “Pawtucket Past and Present, being a brief account of the beginning and progress of its industries and a resume of the early history of the city,” by the Slater Trust Company, 1917_